parsica-php/parsica/docs/introduction.md

 ```

-A parser is a function that takes some unstructured input (like a string) and turns it into structured output.
+A parser is a function that takes some unstructured input (like a string) and turns it into structured output, that's easier to work with.
 This output could be as simple as a slightly better structured string, or an array, an object, up to a complete abstract syntax tree.
 You can then use this data structure for subsequent processing.

 You're probably using parsers all the time, such as `json_decode()`.
 And even just casting a string to a float<sup>[1](#floatval)</sup> is parsing.